Are you writing a paper? Satisfying your curiosity? Planning a garden, or a trip? Thinking about a career change? We’re here to help!

 Full-text articles from scholarly journals and literary magazines are combined with critical essays, work and topic overviews, full-text works, biographies, and more to provide a wealth of information on authors, their works, and literary movements.
 Researchers at all levels will find the information they need, with content covering all genres and disciplines, all time periods and all parts of the world.

 This database provides easy access to the past.
 Researchers can search over 20 different article types to find exactly what they are looking for including: news, editorials, obituaries, birth and marriage announcements and more.
 Every issue includes the complete paper, cover-to-cover, with full-page and article images in easily downloadable PDF format.
 This historical newspaper provides genealogists, researchers and scholars with online, easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time.When you click on the link you will go to the EBSCO site, where you will be asked to enter your patron ID.
-This will be the first 5 digits of your 14-digit library card number.
+This will be your 14-digit library card number.
 If you run into problems, please call us at 914.337.7680 ext 24.
 Note: You must be a Bronxville Library cardholder to access the site through this link.

 Living History of Bronxville